JannesKlaas/pelican-arena/README.md

    - Partial SVG elements without wrapper tags
    - Text before/after the actual SVG code
 4. The SVG is converted to PNG using cairosvg
-5. The PNG is saved to the specified output path
+5. The PNG is saved to the specified output path for single runs, or automatically organized under `outputs/<run_uuid>/` for comparison runs

 ## Advanced Features